 The Three-Protocol Stack for Agent Intelligence

 The [&] portfolio is unified by a three-protocol stack.
-The [&] Protocol defines how cognitive capabilities — memory, reasoning, time, space, and governance — compose into verified, deployable agent systems.
+The [&] Protocol defines how cognitive capabilities — memory, reasoning, time, space, embodiment, and governance (six primitives as of the OS-011 Embodiment Protocol that landed in Q2 2026) — compose into verified, deployable agent systems.
 PULSE (OS-010) is the temporal algebra that lets every loop declare its phases, cadence, nesting, and cross-loop signals.
 PRISM (OS-009) is the diagnostic benchmark engine that measures how well systems learn, consolidate, remember, and transfer knowledge over time.
-Together they form a complete compose-circulate-measure architecture.
+Together they form a complete compose-circulate-measure architecture, and every verdict in the stack now resolves through Invariant Arithmetic — a 15-law algebra over a 43-element periodic table of invariants, with an Elixir reference and a TypeScript port that is now the live verifier substrate inside the Workbench proof harness (detailed below).

 Every domain in the portfolio maps to a layer in the protocol stack: cognitive primitives (Graphonomous, Deliberatic, TickTickClock, GeoFleetic), agent platform (SpecPrompt, Agentelic, Delegatic, AgenTroMatic, FleetPrompt), and runtime infrastructure (WebHost Systems, OpenSentience).
 The protocol specification — including formal BNF grammar, ACI composition algebra, canonical JSON schema, context provenance chains, and governance constraints — is published at protocol.ampersandboxdesign.com.